mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ## How is Toolpad different from similar products on the market?

-Toolpad follows an open-core approach, meaning that the base version is open source.
-You can build an unlimited number of apps, and the basic service will be free forever.
-Among similar products like Retool, Appsmith, Budibase, Airplane, and Interval, only some are open source.
+In this space, there are 2 categories of products.
+Category 1: Retool, Appsmith, Budibase and the likes.
+While these are great tools, they don't integrate with developer's local IDE, neither do they offer a good git version control mechanism.
+Providing features that could have been coded on a need basis makes the software heavy and reports of slowness from end users is common.

+The other category includes airplane.dev, Interval and others.
+They also allow building internal tools but don't support a drag-and-drop UI builder.
+The components are required to be coded using their APIs and that comes with some learning curve.

-Another major area of difference is that Toolpad is solely focused on developers as users.
+Toolpad is solely focused on developers as users.
 As much as we are low-code, we are equally code-friendly.
 Providing basic functionalities that a developer expects from an open-source tool is non-negotiable for us—we will always prioritize the developer's best interests over all else.
 With nearly a decade of history building developer tools, we know the long-term benefits of cultivating a close relationship with our community of users.

 Lastly, Toolpad is the only product that offers a drag-and-drop UI builder closely integrated with your favorite IDEs like VSCode.
 It's the best of both the worlds!